 What to Prioritize

-Protein: Aim for 60 to 80 grams daily during stimulation.
+Protein: Ask your clinic whether they want you to target a specific amount during stimulation.
 Eggs, chicken, fish, Greek yogurt, lentils, and tofu are good sources.
-Adequate protein may support follicle development and reduce the risk of OHSS.
+Adequate protein can support general nutrition during a physically demanding cycle.

 Hydration: Drink 64 to 80 ounces of water daily.
 During stimulation, your ovaries are enlarged, and dehydration can worsen bloating and discomfort.
 Electrolyte drinks (low-sugar) help too.